SuhwanSong/r2z2/README.md

 #   -m: mode
 ```

+####  0. Seed Generation
+- You need to generate the html files for the test.
+- Please refer to [domato fuzzer](https://github.com/googleprojectzero/domato) to generate them.

 ####  1. Change Detector
-- The change detector finds the candidate html bugs from the seeds html files.
+- The change detector finds the candidate html bugs from the seeds.
 - You should provide the paths of target browser to the "browser_pathfile".
 ```
 # Example